modestinocarbone/modestinocarbone/README.md

 # 👋 Hello!
 I'm Modestino

 Welcome to my GitHub profile!
-I'm a Young electronic engineering student with a fascination for coding and science
+I'm a Young electronic engineering with a fascination for coding and science

 ---